 Welcome, especially to parents

-I lead a Governing Body made up of eleven governors who all give their time freely to help make Falconhurst the very best school that it can be.
+I lead a Governing Body made up of governors who all give their time freely to help make Falconhurst the very best school that it can be.
 We are a mix of parents, teachers and others who live in the area around the school, and beyond.
+We bring different skills to the team.
 We are all proud to be working together with the Headteacher and staff to give all our children the opportunities they need to learn and succeed.

 Our job is not the day-to-day running of the school – that’s for the Headteacher and the staff.
 We have three main tasks:

 Everything we do is guided by the law: for example, we have employment responsibilities for the staff at Falconhurst, and we have special responsibilities to make sure that all the children are safe at school.
-These are big tasks for volunteers, but we are very committed to our role, and we make good use of the training programme provided for governors by Milton Keynes Council.
+These are big tasks for volunteers, but we are very committed to our role.

 If you think that there is an issue that we should be thinking about – or you would like to know more about how the governors work, you can contact me via the School Office by leaving a written note, or emailing me via office@falconhurstschool.co.uk.
 I attend parents’ evening when I can, so perhaps we will meet there.